PoemaValente/tech-writing-reviews/_posts/2025-01-17-api-docs-best-practices.md

 Useful error documentation goes further.
 It shows full error bodies, explains why each error is triggered, and offers troubleshooting steps that reflect real scenarios.

-Clear error documentation is also an act of respect — you’re signaling that you expect people to build real systems with your API, not just toy examples.
+Clear error documentation is also an act of respect.
+When you clearly document errors you’re signaling that you expect people to build real systems with your API, not just toy examples.

 ---